Benefits of Membership

 One question to consider when thinking of joining a particular Society or other such group is 'what benefits do I get from being a member?'.
 We aim to highlight the benefits of joining the AES below:

-- A bi-monthly Wants and Exchange list through which members can buy, sell and exchange items such as books, equipment and specimens.
+- A monthly email newsletter through which members can buy, sell and exchange items such as books, equipment and specimens.

-- Help can be given with identification of invertebrates.
+- Help with identification of insects and invertebrates.

 - The Bradford Award and The Ansorge Award are given to the best exhibits, from and adult and a junior member respectively, at our Annual Exhibition and Trade Fair, held in October each year.